Expansion of a semi-bounded o-minimal structure by a geometric progression: Quasi-periodic locally o-minimal structures

-We first define quasi-periodic almost o-minimal structures. \begin{definition} Consider an almost o-minimal expansion $\mathcal R$ of the ordered group of reals.
+We first define quasi-periodic locally o-minimal structures. \begin{definition} Consider a locally o-minimal expansion $\mathcal R$ of the ordered group of reals.
 It is called \textit{periodic} if the set $r\mathbb Z$ is definable in it for some $r>0$.
-It is called \textit{quasi-periodic} if it is a reduct of periodic o-minimal expansion of the ordered group of reals. \end{definition} A periodic almost o-minimal expansion $\mathcal R$ of the ordered group of reals is a simple product of $r\mathbb Z$ and $[0,r)_{\text{def}}$ by \cite[Theorem 25]{KTTT}.
+It is called \textit{quasi-periodic} if it is a reduct of periodic o-minimal expansion of the ordered group of reals. \end{definition} A periodic locally o-minimal expansion $\mathcal R$ of the ordered group of reals is a simple product of $r\mathbb Z$ and $[0,r)_{\text{def}}$ by \cite[Theorem 25]{KTTT}.
 See \cite{KTTT} for the definition of simple products.
-Any set definable in the periodic almost o-minimal structure $\mathcal R$ is of the form
+Any set definable in the periodic locally o-minimal structure $\mathcal R$ is of the form

 where $Z$ is a definable subset of $(r\mathbb Z)^n$ and $X$ is a subset of $[0,r)^n$ definable in some o-minimal structure by \cite[Lemma 17]{KTTT}.
 Here, $a+X$ denotes the set $\{a+x\;|\; x \in X\}$.
 Therefore, sets definable in a quasi-periodic o-minimal expansion of the ordered group of reals are also of the form (\ref{eq:ddddd}).
+Walsberg gave a necessary and sufficient condition that an o-minimal structure is quasi-periodic in \cite{Walsberg2} which discusses a generalization of \cite{BC}.